Social Media Policy

 Social media are defined as communication tools designed to spread information through social interaction.
-Examples include, but are not limited to, Facebook, Twitter, LinkedIn, YouTube, Wikipedia, FourSquare, blogs, MySpace and even those who comment online to stories in the news media.
+Examples include, but are not limited to, Facebook, Twitter, LinkedIn, YouTube, Wiki-page, Instagram, Snapchat, and comments submitted online to stories in the news media.
 Social media participants should read, understand, and obey the terms of service of any social media platform employed.

 Drury employees and students should follow the same behavioral standards online as they would in real life.
 The same laws, professional expectations, and institutional policies and guidelines for interacting with students, parents, alumni, donors, media, prospective students, employees, and other University constituents apply in cyberspace the same way they would apply in the real world.
 These guidelines were meant to supplement – not replace – the University’s other policies.
 Individuals are responsible and liable for anything they post to social media sites.
 Any conduct that would be grounds for disciplinary action if performed at work or in an academic setting will be grounds for disciplinary action if performed using social media.